DHTMLX/docs-spreadsheet/docs/functions.md

 		<tr>
 			<td><b>YEARFRAC</b></td>
 			<td>=YEARFRAC(start_date, end_date, [basis])</td>
-			<td>Returns the year of the specified date.
-The optional <a href="https://support.microsoft.com/en-us/office/yearfrac-function-3844141e-c76d-4143-82b6-208454ddc6a8">basis</a> argument is used to define the type of day count basis.</td>
+			<td>Returns the year of the specified date. <br>The optional <a href="https://support.microsoft.com/en-us/office/yearfrac-function-3844141e-c76d-4143-82b6-208454ddc6a8">basis</a> argument is used to define the type of day count basis.</td>
 		</tr>
     </tbody>
 </table>